MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/DataRequirementDateFilter.md

 ---
-title: DataRequirementDateFilter - Common Data Model | Microsoft Docs
+title: DataRequirementDateFilter in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Date filters specify additional constraints on the data in terms of the applicable date range for specific elements.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Data Requirement Date Filter
+# Data Requirement Date Filter in electronicMedicalRecords

 Date filters specify additional constraints on the data in terms of the applicable date range for specific elements.